Clorkies/Clorkies/README.md

 <div align="center">

-# 💫 About Me
+# 💫 Hi!
+I am Clorky!
 🔭 I’m currently working on a study focus browser extension
-🌱 I’m currently re-learning HTML, CSS, and JavaScript with a touch of Tailwind
+🌱 I’m currently re-learning HTML, CSS, and JavaScript with a touch of Tailwind!

 <br>